Athalie Richardson Irvine Clarke Prize: Joan Irvine Smith

 Born as Athalie Anita Irvine on May 29, 1933, the great-granddaughter of James Irvine (an immigrant who assembled about 120000 acre of what is now Orange County to form the Irvine Ranch), Joan Irvine Smith was well known for her philanthropy.

 Smith's reverence for California's native plants and animals inspired her to become a leading environmental activist, speaking out about the urgent need to protect the state's precious natural resources and to balance environmental preservation with economic growth.
-She was also responsible for donating land to what became the University of California at Irvine.
+She was also responsible for donating land to what became the University of California, Irvine.

-As a leading philanthropist through the Joan Irvine Smith and Athalie R. Clarke Foundation, Smith continued to champion the University of California at Irvine, funding important medical causes, including the Reeve-Irvine Research Center.
+As a leading philanthropist through the Joan Irvine Smith and Athalie R. Clarke Foundation, Smith continued to champion the University of California, Irvine, funding important medical causes, including the Reeve-Irvine Research Center.
 She also supports NWRI, which was founded by her vision and financial support, as well as numerous other environmental, cultural, and historical endeavors.
 She died on 19 December 2019.